-Surface effects that may be associated with the construction of each flare represent a very small amount of the PAA/SCA inside the Project and are unlikely to incur material changes to the landscape (refer to Table 16 for the extent of disturbance on ARI for the Project).
+Surface effects that may be associated with the construction of each flare represent a very small amount of the PAA/SCA inside the Project and are unlikely to incur material changes to the landscape (refer to Error!
+Reference source not found. for the extent of disturbance on ARI for the Project).